 My university background was in social sciences – primarily sociology, psychology and sociocultural anthropology – but as a constant vanguard participant in the world’s trenches I picked up a lot of other interests, expertise and history along the way.

 “Intellectual growth should commence at birth and cease only at death.” – Albert Einstein

 I could fill these pages with all sorts of stories about military and intelligence stuff, and am willing to answer specific questions on such matters, but there must be a million “experts” out there, with a wide range of real or manufactured experience and knowledge, doing this.
 (If you wish to raise such matters, first see if you can master the basic primer I’ve posted in the article on “Purple Fingers”.
-Then try “Military Fruit Salad“.)
+Then try “Military Fruit Salad“.
+And experts on European foreign affairs might try to answer “Is “NATO” Worth It?“.)
 So here I try to limit such topics to instances where they can have broader applicability to my primary interests.
 (Besides, I often get the distinct impression that most such “experts” focus their attention on such things primarily to avoid having to focus on the far more difficult things right here at home in front of everyone.)
-When raising military matters with me, please don’t use the royal “we” – when what you really mean is “someone else” expected to do the hard stuff so as to make “me” feel better for doing nothing, especially when the only times you don’t despise those “someone else” is when you need them to do the hard stuff.
+When raising military matters with me, please don’t use the royal “we” – when what you really mean is “someone else” expected to do the hard stuff so as to make “me” feel better for doing nothing, especially when the only times you don’t despise that “someone else” is when you need him to do the hard stuff.